Updated November 12, 2014.

 It took a surprisingly long time, but finally, I got my wish and everything went black.

 # # #

 Tess was looking for guns.
-Big guns would be great.
 She needed to be armed in case Dirk came around again.
 Why couldn't he just leave her alone?
 With her father gone, she was more at risk than ever.
 The arrival of the Separatists had changed the balance of power on the planet.
 Law and order was virtually non-existent.
 There was no one Tess could call for help.

 Thankfully, Dirk hadn't shown up at her farm in a while.
 But, he'd be back.
-She knew he would be back.
-She hardly slept at night in her lonely farmhouse, fearing every creak and noise, wondering if it was Dirk.
-It was hard enough running the farm by herself, now that both her parents were dead.
-But, sleeping in constant fear, because of a man who wouldn't take "no" for an answer, well, it was just getting to be too much.
+She hardly slept anymore, fearing every creak and noise.
+It was hard enough running the farm by herself, but living in constant fear of a man who wouldn't take "no" for an answer was just getting to be too much.